 The absence of parental guidance and authority sets the scene for sibling abuse.
 When one child becomes out of control or find that they can blackmail or bribe their way out of things, they will become a bully to their brothers and sisters.
 If one sibling always blows up in an unpredictable rage, it is difficult for the other siblings to feel safe.
 As a result, other siblings experience complex trauma, which includes chronic hyper-vigilance and the inability to feel safe in any environment.

 The siblings of an uncontrolled, bullying child will also not have the room to express their needs and emotions.
 The ‘emotional space’ in the household has very much been taken up by their dysregulated sibling and vulnerable parents.
 There is no room left for them, and nobody in the household has the capacity to attend to their wants and needs and to show them they matter.
 They may feel they cannot even express joy or exuberance, for if they appear happy, their sibling could get triggered and punish them.
 They are left on their own, and it is likely that they carry feelings of loneliness and despair into their adulthood.

 Parental Abuse as a Precedent for Sibling Abuse

-If the parents are quick to anger, act unreasonably and lash out regularly, the children would also think these are acceptable behaviours.
-And if the parents abuse one of the siblings and then do not discipline them, the abused child may let out their resentment on a younger sibling, and continue the cycle of abuse within the family.
+If the parents are quick to anger, act unreasonably, and lash out regularly, the children would also think these are acceptable behaviors.
+And if the parents abuse one of the siblings and then do not discipline them, the abused child may let out their resentment toward a younger sibling and continue the cycle of abuse within the family.
 Research has found that sibling abuse is frequently associated with dysfunctional families, with parents who abuse each other (Hotaling, Straus, and Lincoln 1990).